chrisandrew-dev/tea-cozy/README.md

 ## Getting started
  * Download the files;
- * Open the "tea-cozy" directory in your IDE, and
+ * Open the "tea-cozy" directory in your IDE; and
  * Open "index.html" with your local development server ([or install this one](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)).

 ## Stack